 Data Visualization examples

-Data is no longer something that just data specialists need to think about.
+Data is no longer something that only data specialists need to consider.
 Data now drives all good business decisions.

-Data visualization makes it easier to understand and interpret large amounts of text and data by transforming it into a visual form.
-In this article, let’s see some data visualization examples and steps to build them.
+Data visualization makes it easier to understand and interpret large amounts of text and data by transforming them into a visual form.
+In this article, we will look at some examples of data visualization and the steps to build them.

 It’s important to create visualizations that help the users.
 Also, make sure that your visuals don’t become misleading.
 Considering these, here are some steps that you should follow: